 A total of 14 DipTrans candidates worked with The Translator’s Studio to prepare for the DipTrans exam in January 2021.
 In 2021 or in previous years, 11 of them had completed the advanced course, with some of that group also having taken resitter packs.
 Three of them came to us for last-minute preparation through resitter packs.

-The remaining ten candidates sat a total of 24 papers and obtained 13 passes or higher.
-This gives candidates who have completed our advanced course a success rate of 54% in January 2021, which is well above the usual success rate of about 25%.
-Two of our candidates passed all three papers on their first attempt.
+The 10 candidates sat a total of 24 papers and obtained 15 passes or higher.
+This gives candidates who have completed our advanced course a success rate of 63% in January 2021, which is well above the usual success rate of about 25%.
+Three of our students passed all three papers on their first attempt.
 Among our candidates, there was one distinction and four merits.

 Regarding the resitters, they sat a total of four papers between them, with a pass rate of 50%.
 One of our resitters kindly told us: “I don’t think I would have had a chance without your preparation course and all the great feedback and advice.
 I can’t thank you enough!”

 Following the good news that the CIOL is adding a July date to its DipTrans exam sessions this year, four of our resitters have already signed up for our resitter packs to help them prepare.

 We’d like to congratulate all our candidates on their efforts and successes.

 There’s no need to do it alone.
 The Translator’s Studio supported 14 candidates in their preparation for the DipTrans exam 2021.
 We’d love you to come and join us to prepare for the next CIOL DipTrans exam, which will be in July 2021.